OctoPrint/plugins.octoprint.org/_plugins/PrintJobHistory.md

 ---

-Print Job History-Plugin collects a lot of attributes from OctoPrint itself, like Start/End-Time, Username any many more.
-But it also grabs informations from other plugins: Thumbnail, Layer-Information, Filament usage...
+Print Job History-Plugin collects a lot of attributes from OctoPrint itself, like **Filename, Start/End-Time, Status, Username, Slicer-Settings** any many more.
+But it also grabs informations from other plugins: **Thumbnail, Layer-Information, Filament usage**...

 For a full overview of the latest feature set and planed features, please visit the [Git Hub Homepage]({{ page.homepage | absolute_url }})